BeenleTian/SPTempRels/README.md

 * `Test`
   * ...

-In our experiments we use part-of-speech, and dependency parse features from the [cTAKES Clincal Pipeline](http://ctakes.apache.org/).
-So, you need to provide the cTAKES output XML files as well (here we assume these are in a directory called `$CTAKES_XML_FEATURES`.
-You can also leave this directory empty, then the program will use the Stanford POS Tagger for POS tag features (and no dependency parse features).
+In our experiments we use POS, and dependency parse features from the [cTAKES Clincal Pipeline](http://ctakes.apache.org/).
+So, you need to provide the cTAKES output xml files as well.
+Here we assume these are in a directory called `$CTAKES_XML_FEATURES`.
+You can also call the program without the -ctakes_out argument.
+Then the it will use the Stanford POS Tagger for POS tag features instead (and no dependency parse features).
 The folder structure of this directory is:
 `$CTAKES_XML_FEATURES`
 * `ID001_clinic_001.xml`
 * ...

 ### Experiments: Leeuwenberg and Moens (2017)
-To obtain the predicted anafora xml output from the experiments of section 4 in the paper you can use the example calls below.
-Each call will provide the anafora xml output in the directory `$SP_PREDICTIONS` for the corresponding setting.
-To get more information about the parameters, you can run:
+To obtain the predictions from the experiments of section 4 in the paper you can use the example calls below.
+Each call will output the anafora xmls to the directory `$SP_PREDICTIONS`.
+To get more information about the usage of the tool you can run:
 ```
 python main.py -h
 ```